 The externship/practicum consists 200 hours of unpaid time that the student will work in a medical setting of the practicum coordinators discretion.
+Students will be held accountable to complete practicum hours within consecutive weeks at the end of the program.
+All required clinical skills must be successfully achieved in order to complete the program.

-The medical sites and preceptors of Medical Assisting program are to be treated with the upmost courtesy and respect.
-Students will adhere to the Medical Assisting program dress code policy during this time.
-Students are responsible for own transportation to/from the practicum site.
-Communication for tardiness and absences to the clinical site are mandatory and follow the Medical Assisting attendance policy timeframes.
-The Medical Assisting Program Coordinator or Faculty will communicate regularly with preceptors to determine student progression in the program.
-Any time missed will extend the practicum until 200 hours have been completed.
+- The medical sites and preceptors of Medical Assisting program are to be treated with the upmost courtesy and respect. - Students will adhere to the Medical Assisting program dress code policy during this time. - Students are responsible for own transportation to/from the practicum site. - Communication for tardiness and absences to the clinical site and practicum coordinator are mandatory and follow the Medical Assisting attendance policy timeframes. - The Medical Assisting Practicum Coordinator will communicate regularly with preceptors to determine student progression in the program. - Any time missed will extend the practicum until 200 hours have been completed.
+Practicum coordinator will schedule weekly meetings with the practicum students.